How Starvation Affects Mental Health: What Happens to Your Brain During an Eating Disorder

 What Happens to the Brain During Starvation?

 When the body is deprived of adequate nutrition, it shifts into survival mode.
-This doesn’t just affect physical health—it significantly impacts the brain.
+This does not just affect physical health.
+It can also affect mood, thinking, concentration, and behavior.

 1. The Brain Doesn’t Get Enough Energy